s-bashar/s-bashar.github.io/_projects/Baby-Pacifier/index.md

 {% include image-gallery.html images="old.png, new.png" height="200" alt="setup" %}
-#### On the left is an old fabrication process sensor with no response between 0-~2n which is the active force range of a new born, on the right is the improved fabrication process sensor with a linear line from 0-~4n with about 10 degrees phase change per 1N of force.
+#### On the left is an old fabrication process sensor with no response between 0-~2n which is the active force range of a new born, on the right is the improved fabrication process sensor with a linear force vs phase response from 0-~4n with about 10 degrees phase change per 1N of force.
 ---
 ## PCB Design